elmerida1996/Python-Projects/README.md

 -Project 2: This code takes two numbers from user and print all the odd numbers between them

--This code prints the multiplication table up ro 10
+-Project 3:This code prints the multiplication table up ro 10

+-Project 4:This code multiplies two numbers using function